BY RICK VOAKES, MD

-Some individuals are genetically prone to getting kidney stones, which is a lot of people, and they are the ones that will benefit from this Health-byte.
+Some individuals are genetically prone to getting kidney stones, about one in 10, which is a lot of people, and they are the ones that will benefit from this Health-byte.
 The rest of the population do not get kidney stones, so this advice may not pertain to you.

 Most kidney stones are made of calcium oxalate, formed by the joining of dissolved calcium with dissolved oxalic acid (or “oxalate”) in the urine flowing through the kidneys.
 This forms the new compound of calcium oxalate which cannot dissolve, so it clumps up and forms tiny rocks in the tubes of the kidneys.
 These rocks collect more and more calcium and oxalate filtering through the kidney, making them grow larger until the stones get dislodged and fall into the ureter.
 The ureter is very sensitive, and a jagged rock can cause excrutiating pain as it scrapes its way down to the bladder.